After fulfilling a fifth-grade prophecy, UW safety Dominique Hampton may be ready to ascend

 “So, it’s just really cleaning up all the details of his position, so we can trust that we can put him out there, and he’s going to lay the running back down.
 Or if they’re trying to launch a big pass play he’s got to knock the pass down or intercept it, or at least be in the way so they can’t complete it.
 The more he builds that trust, you guys will see him out there playing for us.”

 On the field, Hampton’s improvement has been apparent.
-The 6-2 sophomore made the defense’s premier play on Monday, out-dueling wide receiver Sawyer Racanelli for a soaring interception on the far sideline.
+The 6-foot-2 sophomore made the defense’s premier play Monday, out-dueling wide receiver Sawyer Racanelli for a soaring interception.

 But when practice ends, the work continues.

 “I don’t want to get his head too big, but he’s just a freak specimen,” said UW linebacker Edefuan Ulofoshio.
 “He’s my roommate, and every time I get home he’s sitting there watching film, asking me questions.
-Literally last night he woke me up in the middle of the night, asking me some random football question.”
+Literally, last night he woke me up in the middle of the night, asking me some random football question.”

 In that case, maybe it’s time to take an 11-year-old lesson from “Coach Mo”: